We Are Ready To Help If Your Cervical Cancer Was Misdiagnosed Or Diagnosed Late

 For a Pap smear to be effective, physicians must closely analyze these cells in a timely fashion to determine if a woman has cancer, precancerous cells or other abnormal findings.
 When these professionals fail in this task, cervical cancer can go untreated and spread to other parts of the body.
 As cancer spreads, the person’s chances for survival are greatly reduced.
 Further, more invasive procedures, such as a hysterectomy, may be necessary to treat the cancer.

 If a doctor failed to diagnose, or delayed diagnosing cervical cancer, you may have a legal claim for medical malpractice.
-The attorneys of Klein & Carney Co., L.P.A., represent victims of malpractice throughout northeastern Ohio and beyond.
+The attorneys of Klein & Carney Co., LLC, represent victims of malpractice throughout northeastern Ohio and beyond.
 We are dedicated to helping victims of medical negligence recover compensation for their losses.
 We have represented numerous people who have been injured as a result of a doctor’s failure to diagnose cervical cancer.

 We will fully investigate why and how medical malpractice caused your injuries or the death of a loved one.
 In medical malpractice cases, it is necessary to work with experts to prove all aspects of your claim.
 You can depend on us to provide aggressive, ethical representation in every stage of your case.
 We will not rest until we have done everything we can to help you in your legal case.

 Wrongful death from cervical cancer — $2.8 million: Our lawyers represented the family of a mother of five who died as a result of cervical cancer.
 The cancer was not diagnosed in a timely fashion due to an improper interpretation of a Pap smear and subsequent biopsy.
 We recovered $2.8 million for our clients.
 See other case summaries on our case results page.

 We Have The Resources To Develop Strong Cases